PCMDI/CMEC/capabilities.md

 ## Capabilities Overview

 The capabilities currently contributing to CMEC are briefly highlighted below.
-For a full list of all the metrics available in each package, see the <a href="metrics.html">Metrics table</a>.
+For a full list of all the metrics available in each package, see the <a href="metrics.html">Model Evaluation Packages table</a>.

 ******
 <!-- CMEC driver -->